-Izu Ocean Park - Tips For Relaxed Diving at This Awesome Spot in Japan
+Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 SCUBA Diving Izu in Japan - A Quick Overview

 If you look for great dive spots in Izu Japan you will find two options: The Izu Islands (伊豆諸島, Izu-shotō) or the Izu Peninsula (伊豆半島, Izu-hantō).
 Although they are located next to each other they belong to different regions and there is a huge variety of marine life to see while SCUBA diving around Izu and seasons change / species migrate.

 Most of the Izu Islands are reachable by plane or ferry from Tokyo (instead of the Izu Peninsula) and the boats might go irregularly due to rough weather so schedule enough time both ways...
 The islands are less busy as they are more remote and just like anywhere else the quality of diving is likely to be better which comes with a price.
 At Miyake Island (三宅島) you can dive with dolphins in the wild for example.

 As I have been privileged to guide weekly hammerhead shark dives in the Maldives, the high costs of these trips are simply not worth it for me.
 On the other hand, apparently you can see them at the Izu Oceanic Park too during the season...

 On the Izu Peninsula itself there are countless dive spots and dive centers.
 Just to name a few popular locations that might be on your list (clockwise): Atami (熱海), Koganezaki (黄金崎) and Osezaki (大瀬崎).

 If you have your own transportation (drop me a message if you want a cheap rental deal) it is pretty easy to organize diving around the Izu Peninsula exactly as you wish.
 Even public transportation does not seem to be complicated.
 There is even a shinkansen (bullet train) all the way to Atami.